digma-ai/digma/README.md

 ## :man_technologist::woman_technologist:	 Digma is about *Developer Observability*

-We believe that understanding code, real-world requirements, and behavior is critical to making better software.
-Something that can be done only if we connect the dots between design time and runtime.
+We believe that understanding code, real-world requirements and behavior is critical to making better software.
+It empowers developers to own their code all the way to production.

-There are many observability tools out there, they all take a very monitoring centric - 'live events capture' approach to observability.
-We feel they have managed to miss what developers care about when writing their code.
+There are many observability tools out there, However, we feel they have managed to miss what developers care about when writing their code.
+Their focus is dashboards, whereas we think observability should be integrated into the dev process itself.

 Our goal is to create an **open platform** for interpreting and analyzing the information collected via observability.
 Traces, logs, metrics are great!
-But additional effort is needed in order to take them that last mile into the development process.
+But additional effort is needed in order to take them that last mile and make them impactful.

 ## Can you give me some examples?